 To the Gomeran people, brave and beautiful, with love and respect.

-The victim was Fernán Peraza the Younger, Castilian lord of the Island and Doña Inés Peraza’s favorite son, who a few months before had constituted in the second of her male offspring the entail of the Seigneury of the Isles of Canaria, which had been de facto extinct for more than ten years before.
+The victim was Fernán Peraza the Younger, the Castilian Lord of the Island and Doña Inés Peraza’s favorite son, who a few months before had constituted in the second of her male offspring the entail of the Seigneury of the Isles of Canaria, which had been de facto extinct for more than ten years before.
 The executioner, Pedro Hautacuperche, a pastor who shepherded his flock on Plan de Asisel, in front of the imposing massive Agando Rock.

 Tradition among Gomeran natives states that theirs was the only one of the Canary Islands that was never conquered by Europeans.
-But the truth is that the death of the Castilian chief was met by one of the most cruel retaliations carried out on the Archipelago ever.
+But the truth is that the death of the Castilian Lord was met by one of the most cruel retaliations carried out on the Archipelago ever.